Small Greek islands for car-free holidays

 There are also numerous hiking trails for the ones who want to discover the island’s hidden beauties.
 So, if you're searching for small Greek islands with no car for your holidays, Schinoussa won't disappoint!

-Tip: if you wish to avoid the crowds, discover the top Greek islands for quiet vacation.
+Tip: if you wish to avoid the crowds, discover the top Greek islands for a quiet vacation.

 Exploring Schinoussa on a motorcycle

 Only a short hop from Athens, Agistri, the green island of the Saronic Gulf, is well-known for its pristine beaches and crystal-clear waters.
 Thanks to its short distances, you can walk around, rent a bike or a scooter and fully explore the island.
 In just a few minutes from the port of Skala, you can reach many beaches on foot and forget for a while the parking anxiety.